daniellavoie/spring-data-replication-stream-starter/README.md

 # Spring Cloud Data Replication Stream Starter

-Extension mechasnisme that allows to notify CRUD operation from a Spring Data JPA Repository to a Spring Cloud Stream queue.
+Extension mechanism that allows to notify CRUD operation from a Spring Data JPA Repository to a Spring Cloud Stream queue.

 ## Projects